gysddn/Game/README.md

 	$ git clone https://github.com/gysddn/Game

-## Uploading the Arduino
+## Uploading to the Arduino

-Cd into directory where you installed Game and run:
+Cd into directory where you installed the Game and run:

 	$ cd ~/your/Game/directory
 	$ make run